five-dev-freelancer/Vehicle-Pursuit-Grappler/README.md

 ## Installation

-1. Download or clone this repository into your server's `resources` folder:
+1. Move the folder under resource into your server resources.